tldr-pages/tldr/contributing-guides/git-terminal.md

 If you prefer, you can do most of the process using the command line instead.
 The overall process should look somewhat like this:

-1. Fork the tldr repository on the github web interface.
+1. Fork the tldr repository on the GitHub web interface.

 2. Clone your fork locally:
   `git clone https://github.com/{{your_username}}/tldr.git && cd tldr`